 STRUCTURE BACKFILL (FLOW-FILL)

-Section 206 of the Standard Specifications is hereby revised for this project as follows:
+Sections 206 and 703 of the Standard Specifications are hereby revised for this project as follows:

 Delete subsection 206.02 (a) and replace with the following:

 Structure Backfill.
 Class 1 and Class 2 structure backfill shall be composed of non-organic mineral aggregates and soil from excavations, borrow pits, or other sources.
 Material shall conform to the requirements of subsection 703.08.
 Class of material shall be as specified in the Contract or as designated.